jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - aggregate, reduce, joining, count

+Which of the following Kafka Streams operators are stateless?

+- filter, flatmap, branch, map, groupby

 The exactly once guarantee in the Kafka Streams is for which flow of data?

 - kafka => kafka